 Peter Engels painted Layla using only five colors on his palette, skillfully blending warm, earthy tones into a full spectrum of realistic skin tones, subtle shadows, and chiaroscuro effects.
 His signature palette knife technique brings texture, life, and dimensionality to the canvas, enhancing every nuance of light and emotion.

-The painting reflects the melting pot of tropical cultures that defines Mauritius, its people, nature, and quiet strength.
+The painting reflects the melting pot of tropical cultures that defines Mauritius, its people, nature, and the island’s quiet strength.
 More than a portrait, Layla is a timeless celebration of identity and natural elegance.

-An authentic and soulful addition to any interior or collection, this work invites viewers to pause, reflect, and feel the sun-soaked poetry of island that inspired the artist.
+An authentic and soulful addition to any interior or collection, this work invites viewers to pause, reflect, and feel the sun-soaked poetry of the island that deeply inspired the artist.